LittleRat Review

 Box / Finger:

 This type of joint is fairly intolerant of error.
 Using the LittleRat, these joints can be cut on the X or Y axis as desired.
 They can also be gang cut.
 In the tests I have done, I've found that the joint produced is pretty tight.
-Basically, the jig produces box joints that are almost as precise as an Incra jig and certainly useable as long as they are not very wide.
+Basically, the jig produces box joints that are useable as long as they are not very wide.
 As with any router box joint jig, a proper size bit is crucial in avoiding a too-tight fit.

 Mortise / Tenon: